PHSSGG/PHSSGG/README.md

 - 💬 **Korean**:
   - I love to watch Korean Dramas and Movies
 - 💭 **English**:
-  - I already know a lot about English, but I still have to improve my vocabulary and pronnounce
+  - I already know a lot about English but I still have to improve my vocabulary and pronnounce
 - 🔎 **Programming stuff**:
   - Some programming stuff I'm currently or planning to learn